curtisktaylor/bill_split/README.md

 Then add your friends to a new SplitBill and record how much each item costs.

 <img src='demo.gif' title='Video Walkthrough # 2' width='' alt='Video Walkthrough # 2' />

+That's it!
+Enjoy your night out with your friends.